Alan-A/GetSimple-I18N-InnovationGrid/README.md

  * Install and activate the [plugin](http://get-simple.info/extend/plugin/front-end-user-login-enhanced/809/).
  * In the *Admin* Section, select the *User Management* tab
- * Open the *Theme* tab and select *Edit Theme*:
  * Use the *Click Here to make initial settings* link to open the Plugin Settings tab and:
      * in the *Email Settings block* update the *"From" Email Address*.
      * In the *Edit Protected Message* modify the message as required.